Celebrate Mental Health Awareness Month at Work

 Some universities in the United States, however, celebrate this month during October to coincide with the spike in the need for mental health support.

 In the UK, Mental Health Awareness week is celebrated from 15–21 May each year, tackling various themes such as loneliness, kindness, body image, and more.
-This year’s theme is Anxiety.
+This year’s theme is Movement.

 What is Mental Health Awareness Month, and why is it important?